Home | About USIG | What's New | Events

 C. Dissolution

-Under Montenegrin law, the remaining assets of a dissolved association or foundation must be distributed to other humanitarian or nongovernmental organizations, in accordance with the decision of the organization’s “competent organ.”
-If this body fails to render a decision before the organization is removed from the NGO registry, the Government, following the Ministry of Justice’s proposal, “shall decide on the distribution of remaining property” (Article 29, NGO Law).
+Under Montenegrin law, the remaining assets of a dissolved association or foundation must be distributed to another organization or a public institution in Montenegro in accordance with the statute of the organization.
+If the competent body of an organization fails to render a decision on property distribution before the organization is removed from the NGO Registry, the remaining assets shall become the property of local municipality on which territory the NGO had a place of business, and must only be used to advance the public benefit goals for which the NGO was established (Article 40, NGO Law).

 D. Activities